ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/advanced-topics/aggregation.md

 }
 {% endhighlight %}

-> The local `import col.BatchCommands.AggregationFramework._` is required, and cannot be replaced by a global static `import reactivemongo.api.collections.BSONCollection.BatchCommands.AggregationFramework._`.
+> The local `import col.aggregationFramework._` is required, and cannot be replaced by a global static `import reactivemongo.api.collections.BSONCollection.aggregationFramework._`.

 Then when calling `populatedStates(theZipCodeCol)`, the asynchronous result will be as bellow.